For the love of…

 Out of courtesy, I’d meant to get in touch with Laura prior to the show going to air – just to give her the heads up I’d made a jacket from her print and wasn’t ripping it off.
 But that task kept getting lost on my to do list.

 The following day Laura posted me on her social media channels, in an attempt to track down the girl who wore her print on TV.
-Ahh GEE – she’s going to be pissed at me was my initial response but in fact her response was the total opposite.
+Ahh GEE – she’s going to be pissed was my initial response but in fact her response was the total opposite.
 Because Laura is the ace lady that she is, she loved every inch of what I’d done and that was the start of something curvy cool for ownsit!

 Shop the eighteen jacket – Here